You are currently viewing Vaginal Yeast Infection: Symptoms, Causes, Treatment, and Prevention

 • you have severe redness, swelling, cracks, or sores

-• you have four or more infections in a year
+• you have repeated infections

 • you have poorly controlled diabetes